-My name is James Augustine and I am a 20 year old executive chef and owner of two restaurants in San Diego, California.
+My name is James Augustine, and I am a 21-year-old executive chef and co-owner of two restaurants in San Diego, California.

-On my YouTube channel, I document the entire process of building, and eventually opening and operating these two restaurants.
+On my social media, I document the entire process and experience of operating and scaling these two restaurants.

 I was born in Dallas, Texas, on May 29th, 2000.